Train GraphicClick on the map to explore geographics

 Announcements at WSB» (Westbury - next trains) were that the train had a Traveling Chef.
 Got onboard and went to the buffet to place an order after getting board of waiting for the Trolley to come through 1ST.
 Get told there was no Chef today Angry

-This is the second consecutive time I have deliberately chosen a particular train for a TC(resolve) and it's not been provided.
+This is the second consecutive time I have deliberately chosen a particular train for a TC (Train Crew, or Travelling Chef, depending on context) and it's not been provided.
 If only FGW (First Great Western) took as much interest in TCs as they do their Pullmans.

 Incidentally we have just left Castle Cary and still no 1ST Trolley Angry